Today’s post features an eighteen year-old ballroom dance dress that has stood the test of time and is in great condition.

 Please note: because the leotard is not long enough to cover Betty’s bum, she needs to cut away the existing panty and add an entirely new one.

-If you need to lengthen your leotard and your tush is mostly covered, you may add a few inches or centimeters to lengthen the overall stride without having to replace the entire trunks.
+Conversely, if you need to lengthen the leotard and your tush is mostly covered, you may add a few inches or centimeters to lengthen the stride without having to replace the entire trunks.

 WATCH THE VIDEO BELOW FOR MORE DETAILS!